django-cms/djangocms-frontend/README.rst

 * `Tabs <https://getbootstrap.com/docs/5.0/components/navs/#tabs>`_
 * `Utilities (Spacing) <https://getbootstrap.com/docs/5.0/utilities/>`_

-django CMS Bootstrap 5 **does not** add the styles or javascript files to your frontend, these need to be added at your discretion.
+django CMS frontend **does not** add the styles or javascript files to your frontend, these need to be added at your discretion.

 Settings